How’s Your Sleep?

 The art and science of yoga has plenty to offer including postures, breathing techniques, meditation practices, and lifestyle recommendations for sleep improvement.
-Yoga’s wisdom teachings are helpful for gaining a healthy perspective on everything from handling life’s ups and downs to living with more meaning and purpose.
-It addresses age-old questions like “Who am I?” and “What is my true nature?”
+To further ease one’s mind, yoga’s wisdom teachings are helpful for gaining a healthy perspective on everything from handling life’s ups and downs to living with more meaning and purpose.
+Furthermore, it addresses age-old questions like “Who am I?” and “What is my true nature?”

 - Yoga Postures: A vigorous practice is fine early in the day.
 However, start winding down the evening with a practice that focuses on slow, mindful movements.
 Focus your attention on postures that reduce physical tension.
 Doing so has the added benefit of calming the mind and emotions.
 Good ones to try include the child pose, gentle spinal twists, legs up the wall, and shavasana.
 Restorative yoga works wonders as well.

 - Yoga Breathing: The Triangle Breath is a favorite for balancing oneself and is described in my book, Yoga Nidra for Complete Relaxation and Stress Relief (NHP, pg.
 175).
 It is effective for increasing your energy when feeling tired, calming your nerves when feeling anxious, and promotes sound sleep.
 There are three parts to triangle breathing.
 The important thing is for the exhalation, inhalation, and the retention to be equal in duration.
 Therefore, adjust the rate of counting to four more quickly or more slowly depending on your lung capacity and comfort.
 Breathe through your nose; only use your mouth for breathing to the extent necessary.